 Brandyn Zellmer works with Lady Antebellum and then some

-Brandyn Zellmer is a Recording Connection apprentice currently learning the ins-and-outs of working in audio with Jon Locker of Sonic Factory Studios in Des Moines, IA.
+Brandyn Zellmer is a Recording Connection student extern currently learning the ins-and-outs of working in audio with Jon Locker of Sonic Factory Studios.

 Well you never know when the next opportunity is going to present itself.
 Brandyn got a call while a celebration was taking place: “I was at my cousin’s wedding,” he says.
 “Jon texted me and asked me if I would like to set up for a famous band.
 I was like, ‘Yeah, sure, why not?’”

 Brandyn left the wedding early and came in to see the band was none other than Lady Antebellum who were currently on tour but had to make a stop to record a few tracks for the upcoming Dirty Dancing remake.

 Brandyn says, “I set up the mics and ran the patch bay and stuff and got to meet everybody, meet their producer…They did a three-part harmony for it, and so that was really neat to watch them in action and seeing one by one and how everything kind of fell together.”

 A lifelong musician (he plays guitar, keys, bass), Brandyn had followed his passion into community college where he was on track to eventually get a Bachelors of Arts in music.
 Nevertheless, he yearned for more technical knowledge about acoustics, recording, and the business side of music:

 “After the first year, I kind of realized that it was going to be about two years of general education, and that’s not exactly what I was looking for.
 I was looking for more of a live production kind of thing or even studio production.
 So I started looking into recording schools and my mom was actually the one who stumbled across the Recording Connection.”